internetarchive/wayback-diff/README.md

 ## Add code

-In order to use this app as a component in an other React app you sould run include in the **index.js** file the following code:
+In order to use this app as a component in an other React app you should include in the **index.js** file the following code:

 ```Javascript
 export DiffContainer from './components/diff-container.jsx';